cudoventures/cudos-blast/packages/blast-verify/README.md

 ## Plugin specifics

-TODO: {
-- The current plugin version is compatible with cudos-blast v2.?.? or later
-- It is strongly advised to check and update the cudos-blast version before installing the verify plugin }
 - The contracts in your project must be able to be compiled and optimized as a workspace.
 - The plugin compresses the contracts into a local archive in `{project_root}/temp` folder and deletes the folder when it is not needed.
 - Only after a successful contract verification, the plugin will try to parse the contract schema.